-Applications of finite mathematical models primarily to problems in business and management.
-Matrix operations, Markov analysis, Gauss-Jordan elimination, input-output analysis, linear programming and the simplex method, game and decision theory.
+This course covers applications of finite mathematical models, primarily to problems in business and management.
+Matrix operations, Markov analysis, Gauss-Jordan elimination, input-output analysis, linear programming and the simplex method, game and decision theory will be addressed.

-Calculus I 4 cr.
+MAT 122 Calculus I 4 cr.

-Prerequisite: Four years of Regents H.S. mathematics, with a 78% on Math B Regents; or at least a 75% average in four years of Regents high school mathematics, including at least a 75% average in Sequential 3; or at least a C in MAT 111 or MAT 117.
+See calculator note; + See placement note Prerequisite: Four years of Regents H.S. mathematics, with a 78% on Math B Regents; or at least a 75% average in four years of Regents high school mathematics, including at least a 75% average in Sequential 3; or at least a C in MAT 111 or MAT 117.